RomanLut/hx_espnow_rc/doc/mode_hx_espnow_rc.md

 Note that receiver should be flashed with LR mode enabled `#define USE_LR_MODE true`

-To enable LR mode, add parameter to prfile json:
+To enable LR mode, add parameter to profile json:
 ``
     "espnow_long_range_mode" : true,
 ``